jywarren/image-sequencer/README.md

 This library conveniently works in the browser, in Node, and on the command line (CLI).

 ### Unix based platforms
-You can set up a local environment to test the UI with `npm run setup` followed by `npm start`.
+You can set up a local environment to test the UI with `sudo npm run setup` followed by `npm start`.

 ### Windows
 Our npm scripts do not support windows shells, please run the following snippet in PowerShell.